coq/ceps/text/000-clean-up-Reals.md

 - Giving alternative (better) definitions could lead to increase unreasonably the number of lemmas, this will have to be carefully balanced.
 - Having less files *could* lead, in a heavily multithreaded environment to increased compilation time (but we deem it unlikely).
+We will have coq/coq#17877 in mind and try to break dependencies when we can.

 # Alternatives